Skip to main content

 pro mente Upper Austria provides 60 years of experience in caring and working for psychosocially disadvantaged people.
 With psychosocial support, in cooperation with clients and relatives, inclusion is promoted as participation in society.
 The aim is to enable disadvantaged people to have equal access in all areas of life.

 The second week deepens practical knowledge, focusing on improving patients' quality of life through prevention and reintegration programs.
 Participants, divided into small groups, will observe and engage with service providers and users in Vienna, gaining hands-on experience in multidisciplinary care.
-The participants will have the unique opportunity of making a tour through Vienna guided by homeless people, refugees or people with addiction and, thus, have an insight on the world from their point of view on the Austrian capital.
+Visit the event page here.

 Read more